 Other Side of a Lark's Head Knot

-Before you start Lark's head knot - one thing you should know is that the knot looks different on each side.
-There's no clear this is the front and this is the back rule that I am aware of - just personal preference.
-Therefore, I'll tell you that I think this side is the back.
-I prefer the look in the first picture to be the front.
-The directions from here on assume that you agree with me.Continue to 3 of 9 below.
+Before you start a lark's head knot: One thing you should know is that the knot looks different on each side.
+There's no clear "this is the front" and "this is the back" rule—it comes down to personal preference.
+Therefore, we tend to think of this side as the back as we prefer the look in the first picture to be the front.
+The directions from here on assume that you agree with this assessment.Continue to 3 of 9 below.

 03 of 09

 Starting a Lark's Head Knot